 Use a Commercial Stain Remover

-How to Deodorize Running Shoes – Remove Stinky Odors
+How to Deodorize Dirty Running Shoes – Remove Stinky Odors

-It’s not uncommon for running shoes to develop odors—especially if you’ve worn them for a long time.
-Luckily, it’s pretty easy to de-stink them!
+It’s not uncommon for running shoes to develop odors, especially if you’ve worn them for a long time.
+Here are a few ways to get the stink out:

 Put them in the Freezer